Teaching Assistant Visa Sponsorship Jobs in Oregon

 Which employers in Oregon sponsor visas for teaching assistants?

-The University of Oregon and Oregon State University are the most active sponsors, routinely hiring international graduate teaching assistants through J-1 and H-1B programs.
+The University of Oregon and Oregon State University are the most active sponsors, routinely hiring international graduate teaching assistants through J-1 visa and H-1B visa programs.
 Portland State University and Portland Community College also have sponsorship track records.
 Outside higher education, some K-12 districts in the Portland metro area and Bend have sponsored foreign national teachers and instructional staff through H-1B petitions, though this is less common.

 What visa types are most commonly used for teaching assistant roles in Oregon?